God, I love a good Zumba class.

 Anyone who tries WollenDance out (you can also download its app), receives the first week of classes for free.
 After that, you can choose from different membership plans – from $14.99 per month if you prepay for the whole year to $24.99 per month if you opt to be charged on a monthly basis.

 (Note to reader; for copyright reasons, the classes aren’t actually called Zumba.
 Look for Latin Cardio instead).

-Lemme also preface that there are tons of dance classes for all levels available here including Barre, Jazz, Tap, Kickboxing hybrids, and Ballroom (although, that might be awkward).
+Lemme also preface that there are tons of dance classes for all levels available here including Barre, Jazz, Tap, Kickboxing hybrids, and Ballroom (although, that might be awkward to do alone).
 There’s even a class called Old School Skinny. “a blend of authentic 90s House Party energy & easy-to-follow Cardio Grooves.”
-I’m going to have to try that one soon, for sure.
+I’m going to have to try that one soon.

 Classes are either available via live stream seven days a week from morning to night or on-demand and are usually just under one hour long.
 WollenDance archives an ever-growing collection of pre-recorded live streams available to access whenever you feel like having a dance party with yourself, even at 2 in the morning.

 The platform partners with boutique dance studios from around the country, big and small, to deliver their classes right into the comfort of your home wherever you are in the world.
 And the instructors are all people who actually work at these gyms.
 If you find one you like more than another, you can make it a routine in your schedule.